Explicit reconstruction of the entanglement wedge via the Petz map: Entanglement wedge reconstruction and Petz map

 In principle, to find the Petz reconstruction in \eqref{224}, it is needed to know the commutation relation between the operator algebras of the regions $A$, and rewrite the action of the operator $ \bar{A}_\nu$ on the state $ \ket{\Psi}$ in terms of the operators in region $A$ on the state, \emph{i.e.}, finding the operator $ O_{A,\nu}$ as a function of $ \{A_\nu\}$ such that

-But practically, the point that whether we are able to treat with all the terms in \eqref{224} depends on the basis has been taken, and for an appropriate choice of it, we will get able to find an explicit expression for the operator $ \Phi_A(X)$.
+But practically, whether or not we can explicitly compute all the terms in \eqref{224} depends on the basis we take, and for an appropriate choice of it, we will be able to find an explicit expression for the operator $ \Phi_A(X)$.

-In the following, we will describe an appropriate choice of the sets $\{A_\nu\}$ and $\{\bar{A}_\nu\}$ that by using them, the calculation gets attainable.
+In the following, we will describe an appropriate choice of the sets $\{A_\nu\}$ and $\{\bar{A}_\nu\}$ that by using them, the calculation becomes attainable.
 We will see that there is a clever choice of basis, the eigenfunctions of the modular Hamiltonian, that the Petz calculation will get drastically simplified.